20 Things Both Cops and Citizens Should Know

 Regardless of your position on guns, one thing stands out as absolutely and abundantly clear about the Second Amendment.
 That is that the right of the PEOPLE to keep and bear Arms shall not be infringed.
 This amendment does not say anything about law enforcement safety, the comfort of others, political position, having a good reason, sporting events, or even hunting.
 The founders made it clear that firearms in the hands of citizens are necessary to ensure the security of a free people.

-In fact, Samuel Adams said that “the said Constitution be never construed to authorize Congress… to prevent the people of the United States, who are peaceable citizens, from keeping their own arms;… or to subject the people to unreasonable searches and seizures of their persons, papers or possessions.”
-How often are these fundamental ideas violated by law enforcement and why would law enforcement officers be so fearful of a law-abiding citizen carrying the means to protect him/herself from those that might seek to violate their rights?
+Samuel Adams said that “the said Constitution be never construed to authorize Congress… to prevent the people of the United States, who are peaceable citizens, from keeping their own arms;… or to subject the people to unreasonable searches and seizures of their persons, papers or possessions.”
+How often does law enforcement violate these fundamental ideas, and why would law enforcement officers be so fearful of law-abiding citizens carrying the means to protect themselves from those that might seek to violate their rights?

 4. The 9th Amendment is Broad for a Reason

-The 9th Amendment states clearly that “The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”
-This means that there are certain unalienable rights that may not be listed in the Bill of Rights and that just because they are not listed doesn’t mean you do not have them.
+The 9th amendment clearly states, “The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”
+This means that certain unalienable rights may not be listed in the Bill of Rights and that just because they are not listed doesn’t mean you do not have them.

 5. Marbury v.
 Madison Says It ALL